Roleren/uORFomePipe/README.md

 #¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤¤#

-orfikDirs(mainPath = "~/results/uORFome_zebrafish",
+checkAndInitPipe(mainPath = "~/results/uORFome_zebrafish",
-          df.rfp, df.rna, df.cage,
+          df.rfp, df.rna, df.cage)
-          organism = "Danio rerio") # <- scientific name for organism, will let you know if you misspelled
 ```
-If the function orfikDirs does not give you an error, you are good to go.
+If the function checkAndInitPipe does not give you an error, you are good to go.

 # Creating the uORF features used for prediction